Senior Ways to Look Younger and Boost Your Well-Being

 50 Senior Ways to Look Younger: How to Take Years Off of Your Appearance (and Boost Your Well-Being)

-If you’re looking for some simple steps or some lifestyle changes that can help you look (and feel) younger than you really are, read on to learn about 50 senior ways to look younger.
-These tips are grouped by category, so if you’re looking for diet tips, beauty tips, or healthy habits and lifestyle changes, you can easily find the advice you’re looking for.
+For simple steps or lifestyle recommendations that can help you look (and feel) younger than you really are, explore the following list of 50 senior ways to look younger.
+These tips are grouped by categories that focus on diet, beauty, and healthy habits and lifestyle choices.
+Search this list by a specific type of change or peruse it in its entirety to find the advice that you’re looking for.

 Healthy Habits to Look Younger

-1. Healthy Habits to Look Younger Give meditation a try.
-Hormones fluctuate as you age, and outside stressors can also impact the hormone levels in your body and can accelerate aging.
-To combat stress and mitigate these negative effects, try meditating each day.
-As little as 10 minutes of meditation and relaxation each day can have a significant positive effect on your stress levels — and as a result, your body’s aging processes.
+1. Give meditation a try.
+In general, hormones fluctuate as you age.
+Outside stressors can further impact the hormone levels in your body and may accelerate aging, according to Shape.
+To combat stress and mitigate its negative effects, try meditating each day.
+Even just 10 minutes of meditation and relaxation each day can have a significant positive effect on both your stress levels and, correspondingly, your body’s aging processes.

 3. Exercise four or more times per week.
-According to Reader’s Digest, studies have found that regular exercise can slow the aging process.
-Plus, it will help you get better quality sleep (another important healthy habit mentioned above) and will prevent muscle loss as you age.
+According to Reader’s Digest, regular exercise can slow the aging process, help you get better quality sleep, and prevent muscle loss as you age.

 4. Drink enough water.
 Hydration is vital to health and well-being, but drinking enough water can also help to give you a more youthful appearance.
-Drinking two cups of water increases blood flow, resulting in a rosier hue, according to Beliefnet.
-Your skin consists of about 64% water, so staying hydrated keeps your skin plumper and prevents dryness and cracking.
+Skin care experts via the fashion and lifestyle resource, Vogue, emphasize that staying hydrated helps keep your skin plumper and prevents dryness and cracking.
 Dehydrated skin, on the other hand, appears thinner and can exacerbate the appearance of blemishes and wrinkles.

 5. Unplug from time to time.
-According to The Active Times, your cell phone can negatively impact your health in several ways, including by increasing stress and anxiety.
-And because stress and anxiety are linked to premature aging, spending more time unplugged can help you maintain your youthful appearance.
+The University of Rochester Medical Center explains that mobile phones and tablets can negatively impact your health, including increasing stress and anxiety.
+Since stress and anxiety are linked to premature aging (as noted in a previous tip), spending more time unplugged can help you maintain your youthful appearance.

 6. Abstain from alcohol or drink only in moderation.
 Alcohol has a dehydrating effect on the body, which can accelerate skin aging and make fine lines and wrinkles more prominent and visible.

 7. Develop a consistent nighttime routine.
-A daily routine before you turn in for the night signals to your body that it’s time for bed, which can help stimulate the release of melatonin and help you get to sleep faster.
+SleepFoundation emphasizes that establishing a bedtime routine helps signal to your body that it’s time for bed, which can help stimulate the release of melatonin and support you in getting to sleep faster.

 9. Don’t slouch.
 Maintaining good posture helps you look taller, thinner, and younger — a trifecta of benefits!
 When you spend a lot of time hunched over a desk, you’re actually training your body to slouch, Gbolahan Okubadejo, MD, a New York City Area Spinal and Orthopedic Surgeon, tells Eat This, Not That!
 Plus, having good posture helps you exude self-confidence, which also helps you project youthfulness.